dapr/components-contrib/tests/certification/pubsub/amqp/README.md

 ### Addressing with prefixes

-Run a component configured with `topicAddressPrefix` and `queueAddressPrefix`, and verify that publisher and subscriber still meet.
-A broker that namespaces its destinations needs this, for example an ActiveMQ Artemis acceptor with `anycastPrefix` and `multicastPrefix` set.
+Run a component configured with `topicAddressPrefix` and `queueAddressPrefix`, and verify that publisher and subscriber still meet on the prefixed address.

+What this proves is that the component applies the configured prefix consistently on both the publish and the subscribe path, against a real broker.
+Artemis auto-creates an address under whatever literal name it is given, so the round trip succeeds without the broker being configured for those prefixes.

+What it does **not** prove is routing-type separation.
+The broker here runs a default acceptor, so it is not configured with `anycastPrefix` and `multicastPrefix`, and nothing here checks that `queue:` reaches an ANYCAST address while a bare topic reaches a MULTICAST one.
+See the known gaps.

 ## Running the tests